GeertvanGeest/cluster-docs/docs/HPC_tutorial/SLURM_tutorial.md

     * Six jobs were created
     * Six output and six error files are created

-### 2. Using UNIX arrays
+### 5.2 Using UNIX arrays

-**Exercise:** Align the reads of the three samples in separate jobs.
+**Exercise 5.2A:** Modify the script in exercise 4C to align the reads of all three samples in separate jobs.
 Use the sbatch `--array` option in combination with a UNIX array, and submit it to the cluster.
 Check out the output files.

 ??? hint "Hint"
-    Modify the script in the following steps:
+    Modify the script in exercise 4C with the following steps:

     * Add the option `--array` to the sbatch options (remember: there are three files and UNIX starts counting at 0)
     * Make the directory with reads the current directory, and generate variable with a UNIX array containing the read files.
 (Use `()` and `*`, e.g. `FILES=(*.fastq)`)